Bangor, County Down: Ballyholme Bay

 The sea area to the north east of Bangor is Ballyholme Bay, named for the township of Ballyholme in the east of the town.
 During World War II the bay was used as a base for American troops training for the Normandy Landings.
 Two ships have been named SS Ballyholme Bay.
 In 1903 a Viking grave was found on the shore at Ballyholme Bay: it contained two bronze brooches, a bowl, a fragment of chain and some textile material.
 It has been said that "Ballyholme Bay is a sheltered bay and studies have suggested that it is one of the best landing places on Belfast Lough and would therefore have made a good location for a Viking base.
 It is possible that the burial was associated with a Viking settlement in the area."
 In 1689 Field Marshal Schomberg landed with 10,000 troops either at Ballyholme Bay or at Groomsport, a little further east.

 Demography

+2021 census

+On census day (21 March 2021) there were 64,596 people living in Bangor.
+Of these: